 Is Elk Grove CA a Safe Place to Live?
 Elk Grove is a city in Sacramento County California situated on the south of Sacramento’s state capital.
 This city is part of Sacramento-Arden-Roseville Arcade Metropolitan Statistical Areas.
 As of the year 2015, the city’s population was estimated at about 167,965.
 This is considered to be the second largest city in the Sacramento County.
 Apart from that, it is also known as the fastest growing US city.
 With so many tourist spots to visit and things to do in Elk Grove, more and more people are choosing to live in this part of California.
 Is it really safe to live in Elk Grove is a question that comes up quite a bit?
 There are many residents who agreed that this is truly one of the safest places to live in, but there are still a lot out there who are hesitant to move here since they don’t know much about this city and it’s high level of safe living.
-How Safe Elk Grove CA Is You will definitely be afraid to live in some cities in northern California because of the alarming incidents of crime.
+Recently Rated In Top 10 Northern California Cities To Live In 2018 You will definitely be afraid to live in some cities in northern California because of the alarming incidents of crime.
 However when you choose to live in Elk Grove, you will feel safe and secure at all times.
 You will eventually feel the warm welcoming atmosphere of safe living in Elk Grove together with your kids, family and friends without any worry at all, but why is this so?
 First and foremost, Elk Grove has one of the lowest crime rates in northern California with many of the best type of people who take good care of there properties both in residential and commercial neighborhoods.
-They have the one of the highest rated police force in the county who can highly responsive to any crimes that might happen.
-One great thing about this place is that all officers are working together with the residents to work out their fear against crime.
-They are doing this by working together closely with all of the Elk Grove community to keep this city a safe place for everyone to live in.
-Apart from that, the crime rate in Elk Grove is continuously decreasing year by year which shows that the city is well-managed by city leaders and officers who are against crime.
+They have the one of the highest rated police force in the county who are highly responsive to any crimes that might happen.
+One great thing about the city of Elk Grove is that all the officers work closely together with the residents to work out their fears and worries in the fight against crime.
+They are doing this by working together closely with all of the Elk Grove community members with programs such as neighborhood watch to keep this city a safe place for everyone to live in.
+Apart from that, the crime rate in Elk Grove is continuously decreasing year by year which shows that the city is well-managed by city leaders and officers who are preventing crimes.
 Why not Come Live in Elk Grove Today!
 With the cooperation of all the residents in Elk Grove as well as the leaders and officers, this city is well known to be a safe place for you to live.
 You can feel comfortable moving to Elk Grove because this community will definitely make you feel safe and secure at all times.
 This is a safe place for your children going to school and growing up in a safe environment.
 The level of safety and security that Elk Grove offers is excellent.
-That is why if you are planning to live in this city, you are making the right decision.
-Elk Grove will definitely give you not only a
+That is why if you

 Summer Means More Chances For Crashes For teen drivers, summer is especially deadly on roadways in Ohio.
 In recent years, the number of individuals killed on roadways in Ohio has lowered, however summer is still the most deadly season for all motorists.
 477 motorists were involved in fatal wrecks during summer last year, representing 32% of all driver deaths that occurred during the year.
 35 driver deaths involving teens occurred between Memorial Day and Labor Day of last year, representing nearly 35% of all fatal crashes for the year, according to data from the Ohio Highway Patrol.
 One of the fatal wrecks happened in Warren County, and drivers ages 13-19 were involved in 302 wrecks from Memorial Day to Labor Day in 2013.
 Teen crashes represented 15% of all motorists involved in wrecks during those months, and 12% of drivers in collisions leading to injuries.
 When analyzing wrecks that happened in other counties among drivers ages 13-19 from Memorial Day to Labor Day, 9% all motorists involved in wrecks among teens occurred in Hamilton County, while 12% of all wrecks involving teens were in Clermont County.
 More pedestrians, motorcyclists, individuals on vacation, and an increase in teen drivers contribute to an upsurge in car crashes during the summer.
 Ohio Highway Patrol said the combination of these factors lead to more wrecks, and crashes were most common during May, October, and December of last year.
 Although, the deadliest month in Ohio last year was September, with 119 of 990 crash-related deaths, followed by August with 101 and October with 99 fatalities.
 7 of the ten deadliest days for teen drivers happened during the summer, according to experts with AAA.
 Proposed legislation introduced last June would ban newly licensed 16-17 year-old’s from driving from 10 at night to 5 in the morning unless a parent is in the car with them.
 The bill would also ban teens from driving with more than one passenger, unless passengers are parents or guardians.
 The passenger would also be required to be at least 21 years-old.
 308 people have died in crashes on roadways in Ohio as of yet this year, a decrease from 351 during the same time period last year.
 Drivers from Ohio are urged to reduce the number of crashes through wearing seat belts, designating a driver, and turning off their cellphones to avoid distractions.
 Parents are also urged to restrict driving when necessary and limit the number of passengers teens have in their car, along with limit night driving, according to news reports.
 Visit our car accident page for more info.